com-lihaoyi/os-lib/readme.md

 changes happening within the watched roots folder, apart from the path at which the change happened.
 It is up to the `onEvent` handler to query the filesystem and figure out what happened, and what it wants to do.

+Possible errors (passed to the `onError` callback)

+- `WatchError.Overflow` The system is producing events faster than the application is able to handle them.

+- `WatchError.InternalError(e: Throwable)` For example: removing a drive with watched paths.

+Error responses:

+- `ErrorResponse.Close`.
+Terminate this instance of the watch service

+The default error handler prints an error message and returns `ErrorResponse.Close`

 Here is an example of use from the Ammonite REPL: